bgeneto/ci4-audits/README.md

 | 11   | jobs   | 11        | 8       | update | 1 fields: description | (NULL) | 2024-04-05 16:01:35 |

-You can also add custom data/array (as json) to your audits by calling the `logEvent` static method anywhere in your code:
+If you want to log arbitrary data you can use the `logEvent` static method anywhere in your code:

 ```php
     Audits::logEvent($formData, "Profile data changed");
 ```

-The library will record the event in the `audits` table with the class and methods that called it, for example:
+The library will record the data (as json) in the `audits` table with the class and method names that called it, for example:

 | id   | source                       | source_id | user_id | event  | summary               | data                                     | created_at          |
 | ---- | ---------------------------- | --------- | ------- | ------ | --------------------- | ---------------------------------------- | ------------------- |